Coined-Watts/Coined-Watts/pitch.md

 ## The Pitch for Decentralized Digital Hard Money and Why Coined Watts Lab

-_In dialoge form, a pitch for regular people and small business on why they should adopt digital hard money, e.g. bitcoin, cardano, ergo_
+_In dialogue form, a pitch for regular people and small business on why they should adopt digital hard money, e.g. bitcoin, cardano, ergo_

 (Coined Watts, what the hell kind of name is that?)